CO-PRODUCTION.

 YOUNG PEOPLES MENTAL HEALTH

-Funded by The Paul Hamlyn Foundation and working alongside filmmaker Julie Ballands this service design investigation looks at Child and Adolescent Mental Health Services (CAMHS) in Newcastle and Gateshead and was co-produced to inform the re-design of these services provided by both statutory and voluntary services.
-We co-delivered extensive creative workshops, focus groups, interviews, and group discussions to find the common ground between the different parties in the system.
+Funded by The Paul Hamlyn Foundation and working alongside filmmaker Julie Ballands this service design investigation looked at Child and Adolescent Mental Health Services (CAMHS) in Newcastle and Gateshead to inform the re-design of these services provided by both statutory and voluntary services.